Horse racing-'Safety comes above all,' Breeders' Cup CEO says following horse death

 Practical Move, who was the second choice for Saturday's $1 million Dirt Mile, suffered what race officials said was suspected to be a cardiac event when he collapsed and died after returning from a gallop.

+Later on Wednesday, the owners of three-year-old Geaux Rocket Ride announced that he was euthanized after being seriously injured while training for the Breeders' Cup Classic at the track on Saturday.

-He is the 71st race horse to die at a California track this year alone and comes after 12 horses perished at Churchill Downs, the site of the Kentucky Derby, in May.
+The colt is the 72nd race horse to die at a California track this year alone and comes after 12 horses perished at Churchill Downs, the site of the Kentucky Derby, in May.

 "For the Breeders' Cup, safety comes above all," Breeders' Cup CEO Drew Fleming said during a safety briefing panel.